 Only paprikas specifically labeled as such (pimentón picante) will be spicy.
 Other common varieties of Spanish paprika are sweet (dulce) and bittersweet (agridulce).

-These two terms can often be used interchangeably.
+These two terms are often used interchangeably.
 Most Spanish paprikas are smoked, and the technique of smoking peppers for paprika does come from Spain.
-For the best quality, look for a smoked paprika produced in the protected Denomination of Origin (D.O.) region of La Vera.
+For the best quality, look for a smoked paprika produced in the PDO region of La Vera.

 However, not all Spanish paprikas are made with smoked peppers, so be careful!
 Some recipes, such as paella valenciana, work better with sweet (unsmoked) Spanish paprika.
-In this case, look for paprikas from D.O.
-Murcia.
+In this case, look for paprikas from the PDO region of Murcia.

 Hungry for more?
 Sign up for my free weekly newsletter and receive a new Spanish recipe once a week!
 Join today and get my FREE Spanish ingredient essentials guide!